persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-04-27-python-django-starter-two.md

 Django is using the architectural pattern Model-View-Template (MVT) which is a derivation of the pattern Model View Control (MVC)

-A Django Website serving static content - secured by HTTPS
+This Django Website is serving static content - secured by HTTPS

 A simple Blog demonstrates how to use Models (CRUD) by the Django Admin and display the Posts by the Frontend